noelwelsh/noelwelsh.com/content/posts/2023-06-03-fp-is-based.md

 ## Conclusions

+We've seen the following:

+- algebraic data types for modelling data expressed in terms or logical ands and ors;
+- structural recursion for transforming algebraic data types;
+- reasoning principles for completing structural recursions; and
+- conversion to tail recursive form.

 There is a lot in this simple example.
 The most important point is that there is a process that explains every step of creating the method we're after.
 This same process scales up to complex problems like compilers and [graphics](https://github.com/creativescala/doodle/blob/main/image/shared/src/main/scala/doodle/image/Image.scala).
 This is a contrast to how I was taught imperative programming, and I think most programmers think about code, which is as a random collection of language features that combine in some ineffable way to produce working programs.
 In the context of the conversation that motivated this post, there is no need to even think about things like early returns.
 They simply aren't a concept that is needed when you can produce working code using the patterns I've described.

-The second point is applicable to languages like Python that are adding pattern matching.
-The real benefit, in my opinion, is not pattern matching as a language feature on its own but pattern matching as a tool for implementing structural recursion.
+The second point is applicable to languages that are adding "functional programming" features.
+For example, Python has recently added pattern matching.
+The real benefit of pattern matching, in my opinion, is not as a language feature on its own but as a tool for implementing structural recursion.
 This usually comes with compiler support for checking that all cases have patterns, known as exhaustivity checking.
 It is a mistake to think of functional programming as a collection of language features.
 The language features are in service to deeper ideas.

 The third point is that functional programming is full of great stuff like this.
 The academic community has mostly done a terrible job communicating it to industry.
 For example, I believe algebraic data types and structural recursion were first explored in the antecedents of [Functional Programming with Bananas, Lenses, Envelopes and Barbed Wire](https://ris.utwente.nl/ws/files/6142047/db-utwente-40501F46.pdf).
 This paper has some of the most opaque notation I've ever read, and does a incredibly poor job of conveying incredibly interesting ideas.
-A notable exception is [How to Design Programs](https://htdp.org/), which presents the algebraic data types and structural recursion in a way that completely new programmers can understand.
+A notable exception is [How to Design Programs](https://htdp.org/), which presents algebraic data types and structural recursion in a way that completely new programmers can understand.
+I believe that making these patterns more accessible is the next step in the growth of functional programming.

 [^1]: "Based" is a term for something that is good or true, according to my children.

 [^2]: Go is a great example of the problems caused by the absence of logical ors.
-In Go a function returns a success *and* and error value, when functions should really return success *or* error values.
-This design forces Go to include a null value, the billion dollar mistake, because functions need to return some value for the success case even when an error means there is no sensible value to return.
+Go functions return a success *and* an error value.
+The logical design would be to have function returning success *or* error values.
+Go's design forces it to include a null value, the billion dollar mistake, because there needs to be some value to return for the success case when an error means there is no sensible value to return.
 Algebraic data types were fully formed by [1983 when Standard ML was created](https://smlfamily.github.io/history/SML-history.pdf), while development on Go started 24 years later in 2007.
 One of the "primary considerations" for Go is ["it must be modern"](https://go.dev/talks/2012/splash.article#TOC_6.).

 [^3]: There is an annoying irregularity in Scala 3's syntax.
 For a case inside an `enum` we write what is given, but outside an `enum` we use a `final case class` instead.

-[^4]: The full transform is known as continuation passing style as it a bit more complex than what I present here.
+[^4]: The full transform is known as continuation passing style and is a bit more complex than what I present here.